 What is happening to Syrians caught in the war?

-The war has killed more than 500,000 people in the almost seven years since it began.
+The war has killed hundreds of thousands of people in the almost seven years since it began.
 Crowded cities have been destroyed and horrific human rights violations are widespread.
 Basic necessities like food and medical care are sparse.

 The U.N. estimates that 6.2 million people are internally displaced.
 When you also consider refugees, well over half of the country’s pre-war population of 22 million is in need of urgent humanitarian assistance, whether they still remain in the country or have escaped across the borders.

 The situation in Syria went from bad to worse when outside parties became involved in the conflict in the fall of 2015.
 As conflict intensifies, our teams on the ground have seen an increase in the number of civilian casualties and families forced to leave their homes in search of safety.